Friday, July 06, 2012

 - apple juice (depending on how strong you want it)

-- ice cubes
+- few ice cubes

 - lime or lemon slices

-- fresh mint leaves
+- few fresh mint leaves

-Put your vodka, mint liquer ice cubes and lime/lemon slices into a drink shaker and shake very well for few seconds.
-Pour your drink into a preffered glass, garnish with fresh mint leaves and serve immediately and enjoy!
+- Put your vodka, mint liqueur, ice cubes and lime/lemon slices into a drink shaker and shake very well for few seconds.

 Smacznego!